Milk straight from the breast is often described as tasting sweet, like ice cream or bananas. Most breast milk retains a similar smell during storage.

 If you are planning to stockpile (store lots of) breast milk, please take time to smell your stored milk before storing very much.
 Once your milk has changed in flavor, there is nothing you can do to undo the change.
 Prevention is key.

 Smelly Breast Milk class

-In this short class, you get access to handouts and a video where I walk you through everything you need to know about smelly milk, including: How to perform an initial smell/taste test, How to determine if the change in flavor is caused by high lipase or chemical oxidation, All of the steps to consider if you are dealing with high lipase, How to resolve chemical oxidation.
+In this short class, you get access to handouts and a video where I walk you through everything you need to know about smelly milk, including: How to perform an initial smell/taste test, how to determine if the change in flavor is caused by high lipase or chemical oxidation, all of the steps to consider if you are dealing with high lipase, and how to resolve chemical oxidation.
 All of this information for only $5!